isabhinav/HREngagement/README.md

 - Demographic variables include gender, race, department, and job level

 ## Key Metrics
-- Recommendation Score: Comes directly from the question "On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?"
+- Recommendation score: Comes directly from the question "On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?"
 Serves as a key indicator of employee satisfaction and engagement.
-- Percentage Agreeable: The percentage of responses that are 4 or higher on a 5-point scale.
+- Percentage agreeable: The percentage of responses that are 4 or higher on a 5-point scale.
 Helps in identifying the proportion of employees who have a positive perception of specific aspects of their work environment.
 - eNPS: Employee Net Promoter Score, calculated as the percentage of Promoters (scores 9-10) minus the percentage of Detractors (scores 0-6).
 Indicates overall employee loyalty and satisfaction.

 ## Data Preparation